formkit/docs-content/inputs/unit.md

 ### Value unit

-The unit input also allowed for first-party conversion of one unit type to another.
+The unit input also allows for first-party conversion of one unit type to another.
 In this example, we will use `unit` of type `mile`, but the value itself will be converted to `kilometers` when setting `value-unit` to `kilometer`.

 ::Example